-The second tier runs up to around the $2400 mark.
+The second tier runs up to around the $3000 mark.
 These photographers have likely second shot a wedding or have some experience in other types of photography.
 They should have some sort of portfolio to show you, although this portfolio may not be 100% consistent throughout.
 This level of photographer is amateur and they just need a little more time to refine their style and hone in on exactly what it is that makes them unique within their field.
-This level likely still has a couple things to learn surrounding the world of posing, off camera lighting and making quick decisions on their feet.
+This level likely still has a couple of things to learn surrounding the world of posing, off-camera lighting and making quick decisions on their feet.
 My caution with this group comes down to what you expect from your photographer.
-It is unlikely that someone in this tier is going to have an in-depth knowledge of specific color grading, photoshop, or lighting technique that elevates photography to an artform.
+It is unlikely that someone in this tier is going to have an in-depth knowledge of specific color grading, photoshop, or lighting technique that elevates photography to an art form.
 Some shots may be posed well and others not so much.
-It’s a hit or miss group that usually makes up for what they lack in refinement by enticing customers with discounted pricing.
+It’s a hit-or-miss group that usually makes up for what they lack in refinement by enticing customers with discounted pricing.

 There is one more level that you may not be aware of but is actually quite fascinating.
 The $10,000 and up crowd.
-There are actually far more wedding photographers in this tier than you probably realize as an everyday person.
+There are actually far more wedding photographers in this tier than you probably realize.
 The difference at this level is likely publication and branding.
-While someone in the third tier might be published regionally or locally, or have a few blogs written about them, they would easily transition into this tier with a few shoots being accepted to a major publication like Vogue Weddings or Bridal Magaizine.
+While someone in the third tier might be published regionally or locally, or have a few blogs written about them, they would easily transition into this tier with a few shoots being accepted to a major publication like Vogue Weddings or Bridal Magazine.
 Name recognition begins at this level and it becomes a lot about being able to say “I worked with so and such for my wedding, the same woman who shot *A-list Celebrity’s* wedding!”

 Why Photographers Charge Their Prices

-Want to learn more about Seattle Wedding Photography visit my website here
+Want to learn more visit my website here